 A visual model of the structure guides observation and thought.

 The figure that represents the model of the structure can be on paper, on the canvas, or in thought.
-If we have it memorized, we don't need external support, which we have to resort to to reactivate information that we don't remember.
+If we have it memorized, we don't need external support, which we otherwise use to reactivate forgotten information.
 And by memorizing, thinking about the structure can also be much faster.

 A visual model of the structure guides memorization and recall.

-Mind maps and visualization of the structure of the CP
+Mind maps and visualization of the structure of the syllabus

-When we observe a PC that does not show its structure or shows it only partially, as in the example above, the complicating factor is that we have to identify this structure for ourselves and stabilize it in the mind without external support.
+When we observe a syllabus that doesn’t show its structure or shows it only partially, as in the example list shown previously, the complicating factor is that we have to identify this structure for ourselves and stabilize it in the mind without external support.

-The same CP in mind map shows the structure visually, even if reduced so that the text cannot be read, as in the next figure.
+The same syllabus in mind map form shows the structure visually, even if reduced so that the text cannot be read, as in the next figure.

-By visualizing the structure of the PC, then, as in the case of a plant, we can quickly identify each individual element and think about it, either by evaluating or by making decisions, while maintaining its relationship to the element above, which provides it with context, and its position in the whole.
+By visualizing the structure of the syllabus, then, as in the case of a house plant, we can quickly identify each individual element and think about it, either by evaluating or by making decisions, while maintaining its relationship to the element above, which provides it within context, and its position in the whole.

 Elaboration

-A teacher may receive the syllabus ready, may have to prepare it from scratch or even receive a syllabus that must be detailed.
-We consider here the case where you have to work on the assembly of the CP.
+A teacher may receive a pre-prepared syllabus, may have to prepare it from scratch or even receive a syllabus that must be fleshed-out.
+Here we consider the case where you need to assemble the syllabus yourself.

-In my experience, developing a non-trivial syllabus is not a linear process, but a progressive one: we go through it several times in iterations (cycles), each iteration includes, changes and deletes topics, changes its organization multiple times.
-When we are planning lessons, sometimes we discover a sequence problem or omission or we still think it is worth inserting something, and we have to go back to the CP (changing the scope, hardness!).
+In my experience, developing a non-trivial syllabus is not a linear process, but a progressive one: we go through it several times in iterations (cycles), each iteration adds, changes, and remove topics, and it changes its organization multiple times.
+When we are planning lessons, sometimes we discover a sequence problem or omission or we still think it is worth inserting something, and we have to go back to the syllabus (changing the scope - tough!).
 A mathematical form that illustrates this iterative and progressive process very well is the spiral.

-In this type of scenario, it becomes very important to have a good visualization of the structure, to better see the whole, the structure and the dependencies, and also that we can quickly edit the changes.
+In this type of scenario, it becomes very important to have a good visualization of the overall structure, to better see the whole, the underlying structure and dependencies, and also be able to quickly edit the changes.

-That's why all the syllabus I've done for a long time has been edited in a mind map made in an app.
+That's why all the syllabus I've made for a long time have been edited in a mind map made in an app.
 I have already mentioned the visualization aspect of the structure; Editing, on the other hand, is very fast: moving topics requires a single mouse gesture, for example.

 Quality assessment

-Take a look at the following mind map, of an already somewhat old Biology syllabus of the PAS at UnB.
+Take a look at the following Biology syllabus mind map of an old admission test for a university.

-Note that there are two repeats in different branches, Virus/Associate characteristics... and Microorganisms/Ecological Importance (in stronger yellow).
+Note that there are two repetitions in different branches, Virus/Associated traits... and Microorganisms/Ecological Importance (in brighter yellow).
 There may be some reason for the repetition, but it is most likely an inconsistency.

 These repetitions may in fact constitute organizational anomalies.
-Organizational anomalies generate disorder in the relationships between the elements of the PC, whose effect on the reader is confusion, as opposed to clarity, and a planning that uses this PC will also be impaired.
+Organizational anomalies generate disorder in the relationships between the elements of the syllabus, whose effect on the reader is confusion, as opposed to clarity, and any planning that uses this syllabus will also be impaired.

-By the way, see that these quality issues were observed by a complete layman in the content in question (myself), and the visualization of the structure provided by the mind map helped a lot.
+By the way, note that these quality issues were found by a complete layman in the content in question (myself), and the visualization of the structure provided by the mind map helped a lot.

 Recording and organizing search results

-Ideally, when you prepare a course, you would have a single courseware and source.
-In practice, you will have multiple sources, some more useful and others with only some relevant passage.
-There are several possibilities for each source in terms of information and what to do:
+Ideally, when you prepare a course, you would use a single didactic material and source.
+In practice, you will have multiple sources, some more useful, others with only a few relevant passages.
+There are several possible types of sources in terms of the information they contain and what to do with them:

-- Digital fonts will have hyperlinks to your file or page.
+- Digital sources will have hyperlinks to your files or pages.

 - Notes, such as reminders and things to do.

-- Control markings, such as completed, in progress, and not yet worked on.
+- Control markers, such as completed, in progress, and not yet worked on.

-The syllabus mind map can be used as a basis for organizing and controlling research:
+The syllabus mind map can be used as a basis for organizing and controlling your research:

-- If there is a hyperlink, it is inserted into the very topic to which it refers; if more than one, they are inserted as subtopics.
+- If there is a hyperlink, it is inserted into the very topic to which it refers; if there is more than one, they are inserted as subtopics.

-- Small notes are inserted as subtopics; larger notes, such as topic notes.
+- Small notes can be inserted as subtopics; larger notes, as topic notes.

-I've done a lot of research and sometimes I use a mind map, sometimes I use Word, it's case-by-case decisions.
-The navigation pane of the most recent versions of Word made it much easier to work on the structure of the content, and made things more practical that I would only do before in mind map.
-It has also happened that I start in Word and then go to mind map, as well as the other way around.
+I've done a lot of research and sometimes I use a mind map, sometimes I use Word, the decisions are made case-by-case.
+The navigation pane of the most recent versions of Word has made it much easier to work on the structure of the content, and made things that I could only do before on a mind map more practical.
+There have also been cases where I started in Word and then switched to a mind map, as well as the other way around.

-I believe that for you it will also be a case-by-case decision, sometimes based on experience; There are things that seem great in thought, but the deepening and the experience are what really reveal what is best.
+I believe that for you, the decision will also be made case-by-case, sometimes based on experience; there are things that seem great in theory, but digging deeper and gaining experience are what is really going to reveal what is best.

-The syllabus is an artifact with the interesting characteristic of being both an internal information product, that is, of work, and deliverable, that is, it will be made available externally to the process.
-The traditional use is in official documents, such as in the Course Plan; let's look at other possible uses of a CP's mind map as a deliverable.
+The syllabus is an artifact with the interesting characteristic of being both an internal information product (for work), and a deliverable for others.
+The traditional use is in official documents, such as in the Course Plan; let's look at other possible uses of a syllabus's mind map as a deliverable.

 Summary for students